 Welcome to the last week of International Ideas Month, 4 weeks "dedicated to all ideas—large, small, great, not-so-great, past and current as well as ideas yet to come" This is the fourth and final post in a series.
 (Catch the previous posts at the bottom of this article)

 Sometimes, there's no amount of pre-writing or drafting that you can do to get your ideas ready for prime time.
-Here are some tips to help you think more clearly and figure out key elements of your idea before you take it public:
+That's when you've got to change things up.
+Stepping away from the ride frees your mind to think more clearly and figure out key elements of your idea before you take it public.

 Try these tips next time you're struggling with developing your ideas.
 Good luck!

 - How to build support for and make change with your ideas